Services in South Carolina

 If you would like advice and help on planning a funeral in South Carolina, complete this brief form now to receive your free tool via email.

 Funeral Planning Checklist

 From majestic Old South plantations to seaside resorts, South Carolina is filled with Southern hospitality and charm.
 The cost of living is relatively low compared to other areas of the country, which is why many retirees end up in South Carolina.
 If you're considering the state as a final resting place, you have a variety of options, many of which are outlined below.

-Your choice of South Carolina cemetery may depend on your loved ones and personal taste.
+Your choice of South Carolina cemetery or funeral home may depend on your loved ones and personal taste.
 But here are details of some SC cemeteries to get you started.

 The beauty of Greenville, named the third best small city in the United States by Conde Nast Traveler magazine in 2017, can be seen in Graceland Cemetery West, which features a natural two-acre artesian well pond.
 Not to be outdone, Graceland Cemetery East, in Simpsonville, has been described as the prettiest cemetery in upstate South Carolina.
 Simpsonville is southeast of Greenville and is considered part of the "Golden Strip," a group of thriving cities in South Carolina.

 History buffs may find it interesting that Forest Lawn Cemetery in Laurens (named after the Revolutionary War hero Henry Laurens) is the final resting place for a number of Revolutionary soldiers.
 And Frederick Memorial Gardens located 50 miles between both Greenville and Charlotte features a worthy veterans' section.